pmalhaire/making_a_comic/time_and_money.md

 ### Panel 2:

-*`Lenny` comes across his friend Sally in the street.*
-`Sally` Hey Lenny, how have you been.
-`Lenny` Well… not bad, what about you?
+*Lenny stops next to a donuts shop.*
+`Lennyt thinking` My wallet fells like that.

 ### Panel 3:

-*`Lenny` looking down.*
-`Sally` You seem worried what happened?
-`Lenny` … I am just broke and I don’t know what to do.
+*Lenny comes across his friend Sally in the street.*
+`Sally` Hey Lenny, how have you been ?
+`Lenny` Well… not bad, what about you ?

 ### Panel 4:

-*`Sally` joins her arms thinking of what to say, she is kind of moved by him.*
+`Sally(kind of proud)` I just quitted my job.
+`Lenny(astonished)` How come?

 ### Panel 5:

-`Sally(kind of proud)` I just quitted my job, I’am broke too.
-`Lenny(astonished)` How come?
-`Sally` I divided what I got left in 12.
-I have one year to open a restaurant.
+`Sally` I divided what I got left in 12, I have one year to make my project.
-`Lenny` Wow, it's an amazing plan.
+`Lenny(curious)` Amazing plan what is it ?
-`Sally` Well I just got the name : « La bouche joyeuse ».
+`Sally` I want to open a restaurant : « La bouche joyeuse ».
 The happy mouth in french.

 ### Panel 6:

 `Lenny(laughing)` Sorry, but … it sound’s like porn.
 `Sally(disgusted)` … Really ?!
-`Lenny(shameful)` Uh … The translation does.
+`Lenny` Uh … The translation does.
 `Sally` Anyway.
-It make sense for a French restaurant.
+It makes sense for a French restaurant.

 ### Panel 7: